Using FTP via Command Line (CMD) on Windows 11

 Uploading a file:

-To upload or send a file to the FTP server, use the put command followed by the filename.
+To send a file to the server, use the put command with the file name.

 ftp> put <file-name>

-For example, put report.pdf would upload the file “report.pdf” to the server.
+Like, put report.pdf sends “report.pdf” to the server.

 Windows FTP command to upload a file to server